 He chuckled.
 “Good pull.”
-Eun knew a lot about Star Wars, but not by choice; Peter was always speculating about who would win in a fight—Old Luke versus young Yoda—or who had the bigger cock: flaccid Chewie or hard Lando.
+Eun knew a lot about Star Wars, but not by choice; Peter was always speculating about who would win—Old Luke or young Yoda—or who packed a bigger piece: flaccid Chewie or hard Lando.

 “Holly’s party—you going?”

-He dug in his nose with a sweaty finger, extracted a booger, inspected it, and flicked it away.
+He dug in his nose with a sweaty finger, extracted a booger, inspected it, then flicked it away.
 Eun winced in disgust.

 “Yeah.
 Why?”
 He wiped his hand on his shorts.

 His eyes widened.
 “What time is—” He clicked his phone on, and saw it was a quarter past seven.
 “SHIT!”
 He grabbed the nearest can of Axe (there were seven of them scattered throughout his room) and began spraying himself down.

 Eun fanned the air, coughing from the fumes.
 “Peter, it’s okay to be late; it’s not like they’re—”

 “No!”
 Peter stretched his boxers open and doused his nuts.
-“Tonight is special!”
+“Not tonight!”
 He locked eyes with her and became still.

 She crossed arms and gave him a dubious stare.
 “I don’t even know what that means.”

 He clunked the can onto his desk and scrambled into a button-down shirt and a pair of jeans.
 “Let’s go.”
-He strode through the door, grabbing his lapels and snapping them briskly down.
-On his way out, he grabbed an innocuous green vial and stuck it in his pocket.
+He strode through the door, snapping his lapels briskly down.
+On his way out, he grabbed a small, green-glowing vial and stuck it into his pocket.

 Eun Yin noticed, but didn’t say anything.
 As long as black-ops ninjas weren’t holding her at gunpoint, she didn’t care.
 Peter had apologized for letting that happen, and promised that nothing of the sort would happen again.
-She wasn’t sure she believed him, but as things stood, she was willing to give him the benefit on the doubt.
+She wasn’t sure if she actually believed him, but as things stood now, she was willing to give him the benefit of the doubt.